Transfer-old-video-tapes-to-DVD

 Why Converting 8mm Tapes To DVDs A Good Idea

-Nowadays, many people either have a large amount of footage on Super 8 or 8mm film.
+Nowadays, many people have a large amount of footage on Super 8 or 8mm film.

-If you are anything like most people, you may not even know what the heck these are.
+If you are anything like most people, you may not even know what these are.

-In this blog post, I will tell you about the process to transfer 8mm film to DVD.
+In this blog post, I will describe transferring 8mm film to DVD.

-I will also answer why you might be interested in converting it to digital so that it can be preserved for years to come.
+I will also answer why you might be interested in converting it to digital so that it can be preserved for years.

 For family, special occasions, vacations, and other precious moments you have captured on videos on 8mm tape, you will want to preserve or convert the footage to DVD so that several more generations can see it.